Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Experiment

 \subsection{Overall Comparison}

-\textbf{Overall performance.} Table~\ref{tab:overall_performance} reports HR@50 and NDCG@50 comparisons across five datasets.
-Key insights from the results are as follows:

-\textit{\textbf{(1) Integrating multimodal information into FR models can typically enhance system performance.}} By incorporating semantic cues, multimodal data enriches the system's understanding of items.
-This deeper understanding enables more effective knowledge transfer between clients, which in turn boosts system performance. \textit{\textbf{(2) Our method demonstrates superior performance compared to baselines.}} Existing multimodal FR methods focus on enhancing ID embeddings via specific fusion strategies, focusing primarily on feature enhancement.
-In contrast, our method leverages multimodal information to learn preference representations that are more aligned with the optimization objectives of recommendation models, leading to improved performance. \textit{\textbf{(3) Our method showcases exceptional compatibility across various FR backbones.}} \model \space serves as a general multimodal FR framework that can be seamlessly integrated with existing ID-based methods.
+\paragraph{Overall performance.} Table~\ref{tab:overall_performance} reports HR@50 and NDCG@50 comparisons across five datasets.
+Key insights from the results are as follows: \textit{\textbf{(1) Integrating multimodal information into FR models can typically enhance system performance.}} Effective integration of semantic cues in multimodal data is crucial for the system to achieve a deeper understanding of items.
+This deeper understanding allows for a more accurate characterization of items, which in turn enhances system performance. \textit{\textbf{(2) Our method demonstrates superior performance compared to baselines.}} Existing multimodal FR methods primarily generate a unified item representation by leveraging specific fusion strategies to enhance features.
+In contrast, our method leverages multimodal information to learn preference representations that are more aligned with the optimization objectives of recommendation models, leading to improved performance. \textit{\textbf{(3) Our method showcases exceptional compatibility across various FR backbones.}} \model serves as a general multimodal FR framework that can be seamlessly integrated with existing ID-based methods.
 Experimental results demonstrate that incorporating our model into three different FR backbones consistently yields the best performance across all datasets, highlighting its strong compatibility.